Frequently Asked Questions:

 – No, because vitreous enamel (powdered glass) needs to be melted in a temperature that would not be safe to use in domestic conditions.
 Stove enamelling is a different service.

 Please read more about what I use in here: https://eagerbeaver.org.uk/blog/on-site-bathtub-enamelling-what-it-is-not/

-We would like to have our bath resurfaced in different colour than white?
+Can we have our bath resurfaced in a different colour to white?

 Do you warranty the jobs?

 – I do.
 All resurfacing services are covered with appropriate warranty service.
 If you’d like to see a warranty before the procedure, please let me know, and I’ll email it to you.

 Can I buy enamel paint or diy enamel repair kit from you?

 – I deliver a service that is a high-quality alternative to a DIY bath re enamelling.
 If you had your bath resurfaced and suffer from a small chip, you can write me an email and I can let you know what would be the best repair method or even send you some touch-up paint for a small ding on your enamelled bath or shower.